Saleable Pricing

 Strong buyer engagement is what brings the strong level of interest, competition and demand we’d need to achieve the best price.
 And to receive strong buyer engagement, we have to give the buyers something to be excited about!

-Rather than listing our home at a fixed price, if we want to make it clear to the buyers that we’re expecting to sell for a higher price, we can certainly list it at, for example, ‘Offers Over £1,400,000’ or ‘Offers in Excess of £1,400,000’.
+Rather than listing our home at a fixed price, if we want to make it clear to the buyers that we are expecting to sell for a higher price, then we can certainly list it at, for example, ‘Offers Over £1,400,000’ or ‘Offers in Excess of £1,400,000’.

 Extra factors to consider of comparables

-I explained earlier that, as a general rule, what makes one property better and/or more valuable than another property usually comes down to location, then size, then presentation - click here to read more about the contributors of value.
+As mentioned earlier, as a general rule of thumb, what makes one property better and/or more valuable than another property usually comes down to location, first and foremost, being the biggest contributor of the value, then size, then presentation.

 Extra factors of sold comparables